compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-2: Exploring Workforce Dynamics with Python: A Comprehensive Analysis of Gender Distribution, Educational Qualifications, Recruitment Trends, and Leave Behavior/Readme.md

+**Exploring Workforce Dynamics with Python: A Comprehensive Analysis of Gender Distribution, Educational Qualifications, Recruitment Trends, and Leave Behavior**

 **Situation:**

 I analyzed an employee dataset from Kaggle, licensed under CC9: Public Domain with a usability rating of 9.41.
 The dataset, consisting of 4653 rows and 9 columns, offers comprehensive information on employees' educational backgrounds, work history, demographics, and employment-related factors.
 The dataset has been anonymized to ensure privacy.